 Pat Martin is an experienced employment defense lawyer and one of the founding shareholders of the Minneapolis office.
-He has successfully defended employers by obtaining dismissals, summary judgments, defense verdicts, decertification, and other favorable results in lawsuits involving Title VII, the Minnesota Human Rights Act (MHRA), the Age Discrimination in Employment Act (ADEA), WARN, the Americans with Disabilities Act (ADA), Sarbanes-Oxley, the FLSA, the Family Medical Leave Act (FMLA), Minnesota Ch.
+He has successfully defended employers by obtaining dismissals, summary judgments, defense verdicts, decertification, and other favorable results in lawsuits involving Title VII, the Minnesota Human Rights Act (MHRA), the Age Discrimination in Employment Act (ADEA), WARN, the Americans with Disabilities Act (ADA), the Family Medical Leave Act (FMLA), Minnesota Ch.
 181, discrimination, harassment, and whistleblowing.
-Further, he has defended and prosecuted several commercial, non-competition, and trade secret lawsuits.
-Although Pat focuses his practice on defending employers in Minnesota and Iowa courts, he also provides employment counseling, including on RIF and WARN issues.
+Further, he has defended and prosecuted several non-competition and trade secret lawsuits.
+Although Pat focuses on defending employers in Minnesota and Iowa courts, he also provides employment counseling, including on RIF and WARN issues.
 Pat is admitted in the state and federal courts of Minnesota and Iowa, as well as the Eighth Circuit.

-Before entering private practice, Pat clerked for Judge Kalitowski on the Minnesota Court of Appeals.
-While at the University of Minnesota Law School, Pat actively participated in Trial Practice, National Moot Court, Civil Clinic, and the American Indian Law Student Association.
-Before law school – while attending Mankato State (now Minnesota State Mankato) – Pat played college hockey on the 1991 Mavericks team that finished second in the NCAA tournament for Division II and III hockey, and the 1990 team that made it to the Final Four.
-His teammates voted him the “Best Hustle Award” winner for three of four years.
+Pat played college hockey from 1987-1991 at Mankato State (now a top D1 team known as the Minnesota State Mankato Mavericks), including on the 1991 Mavericks team that finished second in the NCAA for Division II and III hockey and on the 1990 Mavericks team that advanced to the Final Four.
+His college hockey teammates voted him the “Best Hustle Award” winner for three out of four years.